 Children describe the illustrations then you read the text.
-Repeat the rhyme as children join in.
+Repeat the nursery rhyme and children join in.
 Ask: Which word begins with /w/, eensy, weensy, or spider? (weensy) Weensy means very little.
 What might the spider build or weave after the sun comes out? (a web)

-Gather children in a circle.
+Gather the children in a circle.
 Grandmother says: Let's pretend we are spiders spinning webs.
 We'll use yarn since we aren't real spiders.